 - Connor, after Wesley inadvertently restores his old memories.

 - Fred's personality and memories (which, in a very real sense, is what humans are) are part of Illyria's "shell" as Illyria comments several times.

-- Amy Pond from Doctor Who remembers two different versions of her life according to her actress.
+- Amy Pond remembers two different versions of her life; although having two incompatible lives in her head at once doesn't really bother her, it seems like it should.
 In series 6, she has a triple consciousness, where she remembers the collapsing timeline stuck on 5:02pm, where Amy was an agent that killed Kovarian.

 - Her husband, Rory Williams, also has a Double Consciousness, having memories of being both the ordinary nurse Rory Williams, and the 2,000-year-old Last Centurion from the universe of the Total Event Collapse.
 He has worked out how to keep the latter set of memories locked away in his mind most of the time, however, and only lets them out when he needs them.
 To terrify Cybermen.

 - Played for Laughs in the third episode of Sun Trap.
 Woody is hypnotized by two different people, both trying to persuade him to kill the other.
 Fortunately, Woody has so many different personas and has integrated them all so well into himself, that his alter-egos are able to snap the "real" Woody out of it.

 - In The Transformers, the Autobot Punch has the unique ability to transform into two robot modes, adopting an identity as the Decepticon warrior Counter-Punch (his cover story being that Punch and Counter-Punch are brothers fighting on opposite sides).
 However, due to the stress of being so deep undercover, Punch has sometimes suffered blackouts, leading him to wonder whether Punch or Counter-Punch are the real persona... and being terrified that it'll turn out he's the fake and Counter-Punch has been a Decepticon spy all this time.